-You’re standing in Brandenburg Riverfront Park, drinking in one of the most spectacular views the Ohio River shoreline has to offer.
+You’re standing in Brandenburg’s Riverfront Park, drinking in one of the most spectacular views of the Ohio River.
 Feel that stress from the workaday world slipping away?
 That’s the magic of Meade County.

-But today, Meade County is filled with peaceful farmland and laid-back people, a rolling rural oasis in a hustle-bustle world.
-It’s a place to pick all the blackberries you can carry; taste fresh, sweet honey; marvel at miles of sky and old-growth forests; take in the splendor of the river, its breathtaking vistas unfurling like scenes in a movie.
+But today, Meade County is filled with peaceful farmland, a rolling rural oasis in a hustle-bustle world.
+It’s a place to pick all the blackberries you can carry; taste fresh, sweet honey; marvel at miles of sky and old-growth forests; and take in the splendor of the river, its breathtaking vistas unfurling like scenes in a movie.

-Spread over nearly 225 square miles from the Ohio River to Fort Knox, Meade County, Kentucky inspires “oohs and aahs” with its 56 miles of riverfront – the longest of any county in Kentucky – along with plenty of natural beauty and outdoor adventure.
-Otter Creek Outdoor Recreation Area alone includes 2,200 acres offering a paradise for fishing, hiking, birding, hunting, horseback riding, mountain biking, archery and camping.
+Spread over nearly 225 square miles from the Ohio River to Fort Knox, Meade County inspires “oohs and aahs” with its 56 miles of riverfront – the longest of any county in Kentucky – along with plenty of natural beauty and outdoor adventure.
+Otter Creek Outdoor Recreation Area is a paradise for fishing, hiking, birding, hunting, horseback riding, mountain biking, archery and camping.

-Fast becoming THE spot for fly fishing in central Kentucky, Otter Creek is located just 10 minutes from Fort Knox.
+Fast becoming THE spot for fly fishing in central Kentucky, with trophy trout stocked twice during winter catch-and-release season, Otter Creek is located just 10 minutes from the U.S. Army’s Fort Knox Military Reservation.
 Bring the camping gear, mountain bike, fishing rod – even your own dog or horse – to explore miles of trails over 2,200 acres.
 (This is also a bird-watcher’s paradise, so don’t forget the binoculars!)
-IVisitors will enjoy the Buttermilk Falls Trail along the ridge of Brandenburg toward Riverfront Park.

-During the last full week in July, one of the county’s most beloved and best-attended traditions gets underway with the fantastic Meade County Fair, which has received the “All Kentucky County Fair Award” 17 years and has been honored as one of the fastest-growing and most progressive fairs in the state.
+During the last full week in July, one of the county’s most beloved and best-attended traditions gets under way with the fantastic Meade County Fair, which has received the “All Kentucky County Fair Award” and has been honored as one of the fastest-growing and most progressive fairs in the state.

-Events on tap include a Western Horse Show, parade, truck and tractor pulls, carnival rides, livestock and agricultural exhibits, food and homemaking contents, concerts, even a back-seat driving contest!
+Events on tap include a big opening day parade, western horse show, demolition derby, truck and tractor pulls, carnival rides, livestock and agricultural exhibits, food and homemaking contests, concerts, even a back-seat driving contest!

 And the secret to the fair’s success?

-If you miss that local specialty just head to Jail House Pizza, tucked inside the original 1906 jail, replete with bars on the windows and a vintage police cruiser out front.
-While you’re here, take the Jailhouse Prisoner’s Pardon Pizza Challenge: Two diners, 12 pounds of pizza and 60 minutes of yum!
+Does it make you hungry?
+Head to Andyville for Stull’s Country Store and their homemade barbecue, craft beers and hearty soups in the fall and winter.
+If you miss that local specialty, try Jail House Pizza, tucked inside the original 1906 jail, replete with bars on the windows and a vintage police cruiser out front.
+While you’re there, take the Jailhouse Prisoner’s Pardon Pizza Challenge: Two diners, 12 pounds of pizza and 60 minutes of yum!

 If You Go